brshallo/funspotr/README.md

   number of API hits to github.
 - Currently it’s possible to have github block you pretty soon due to hitting too many files (in which case you’ll likely get a 403 or connection error).
-There are some things that could probably be done to reduce number of github API hits (e.g. above bullet, `Sys.sleep()`, …).
+There are some things that could be done to reduce number of github API hits (e.g. above bullet, `Sys.sleep()`, …).
 - Throughout the code and package documentation I have “inspiration” bullets followed by a link pointing to places where I took stuff from stack overflow, github, or other packages.
-Also see the footnotes of the README
+Also see the footnotes of the README.

 [^1]: The following posts were written using the initial API for
     funspotr – the key functions used in these posts have now been